 And have you ever found yourself Not charging your Client for some of the services you perform, even though you deserve to be paid for them?
 For instance: your very valuable coordination with engineering?
 Well, the AOA has that covered!
 You will get paid for your coordination efforts with engineers and other project consultants from now on, because the AOA specifically indicates that the Client understands and agrees to compensate you for your time providing these services.
 The AOA will help you be more properly paid for your work.

 (in the various bundles as simple names, then more descriptive detail provided in the next section of the form).
 Allows you and your Clients to focus on the bundles, then check those services that need more explanation.

 Both hourly and fixed fee approaches, as your firm decides to offer its services for compensation in accordance with your own practice.

-You should be paid for your various costs: mileage, plotting, photocopies, travel and more.
+You should be paid for your various costs: mileage, plotting, printing, photocopies, travel and more.
 Now your form of agreement deftly addresses that so that you aren’t unnecessarily underwriting your Client’s projects for these billable items.

 Also: for the first time, anywhere: if you are Not licensed in the State of the project, you have the ability to use a portion of your Client’s initial payment to compensate you for this expense, if you feel it is prudent (entirely your choice, as the Architect), thereby eliminating any discussion and controversy.
 This is just one example of the many issues this agreement deftly handles for you, in writing, and to which your Client must agree, in order to engage you as their Architect.